Data-Oriented-House/LemonSignal/docs/intro.md

 # Introduction

 ## What's LemonSignal
-LemonSignal is a pure Luau signal implementation with huge performance improvements and new features like variadics and the ability to reconnect a preaviously disconnected connection using `:Reconnect`.
+LemonSignal is a pure Luau signal implementation aimed at replacing [GoodSignal](https://github.com/stravant/goodsignal) and [BindableEvent](https://create.roblox.com/docs/reference/engine/classes/BindableEvent), it has huge performance improvements and new features like variadics and the ability to reconnect a preaviously disconnected connection using `:Reconnect`.
 More on those features on the next page.

 ## API Design